ryantd42/NY-Legislative-Git/2023/S683A-2023/bill.md

  als provided to prospective purchasers of such contracts,  all  variable charges  shall  be  clearly and conspicuously identified.
-IN ANY NOTICE REGARDING CONTRACT RENEWABILITY, THE PROVIDER SHALL DISCLOSE THE FOLLOW- ING INFORMATION AS IT EXISTS AT THE TIME OF SUCH NOTICE: (I)  THE  PRICE CHARGED  FOR  ENERGY SERVICES; (II) THE PRICE IT PROPOSES TO CHARGE UPON
+IN ANY NOTICE REGARDING CONTRACT RENEWABILITY, THE PROVIDER SHALL DISCLOSE THE FOLLOW-

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD00581-01-3
+  LBD00581-03-3
- S. 683  2
+ S. 683--A  2

- RENEWAL; (III) THE PRICE THAT IS CHARGED BY THE CUSTOMER'S  DISTRIBUTION UTILITY;  AND  (IV)  INFORMATION  NOTIFYING  THE  CUSTOMER  HOW THEY MAY COMPARE PAST BILLS WITH WHAT THEY  WOULD  HAVE  BEEN  CHARGED  HAD  THEY RECEIVED  ENERGY  SERVICES  FROM  THEIR RESPECTIVE DISTRIBUTION UTILITY, INCLUDING, THE INTERNET ADDRESS OF ANY BILL CALCULATOR OFFERED  BY  SUCH CUSTOMER'S DISTRIBUTION UTILITY'S WEBSITE.
+ ING INFORMATION AS IT EXISTS AT THE TIME OF SUCH NOTICE: (I)  THE  PRICE CHARGED  FOR  ENERGY SERVICES; (II) THE PRICE IT PROPOSES TO CHARGE UPON RENEWAL; (III) THE PRICE THAT IS CHARGED BY THE CUSTOMER'S  DISTRIBUTION UTILITY;  AND  (IV)  INFORMATION  NOTIFYING  THE  CUSTOMER  HOW THEY MAY COMPARE PAST BILLS WITH WHAT THEY  WOULD  HAVE  BEEN  CHARGED  HAD  THEY RECEIVED  ENERGY  SERVICES  FROM  THEIR RESPECTIVE DISTRIBUTION UTILITY, INCLUDING, THE INTERNET ADDRESS OF ANY BILL CALCULATOR OFFERED  BY  SUCH CUSTOMER'S DISTRIBUTION UTILITY'S WEBSITE.
   § 2.
-This act shall take effect immediately.
+This act shall take effect on the one hundred eightieth day after it shall have become a law.